HDInnovations/UNIT3D/book/src/local_development_macos.md

 ./vendor/bin/sail bun run build
 ```

+## Step 7: Database setup

+Choose one of the following options:

-## Step 7: database migrations and seeders
+### Step 7a: Database migrations and seeders (for sample data)

 For database initialization with sample data, apply migrations and seeders: